TylerMclaughlin/jax_tensor_puzzles/README.md

 ```

 ## Puzzle 10:  Implement `jnp.roll`
-Circularly permute a vector (to the right) using
+Circularly permute a vector (to the right) by an integer amount `i`.

 #### Solution: